 Here’s a look at the five best newsletter plugins for WordPress that can help you build a comprehensive newsletter, mail it to all your subscribers and furthermore keep a close eye on it.
 With a multitude of functionalities like dual subscription options, autoresponders, easy import/export of contacts, checking the spam score so that your mail does not land in the subscriber’s spam folder and more, these plugins make life much easier!

-By far the most popular newsletter plugin on WordPress, Newsletter, true to its name, helps you create email newsletters, send and track them without a hiccup.
+Another leading WordPress email marketing plugin, Newsletter, true to its name, helps you create email newsletters, send and track them without a hiccup.
 Some of the main features of this plugin are as follows:

 - Unlimited subscribers and emails.